MPI-IS/variconf/README.md

 Usage
 -----

-When creating an instance of `WConf`, a configuration "schema" needs to be given, i.e. a structure (e.g. dictionary) that defines what sections and parameters the configuration has and that provides default values.
+The package provides a class `WConf` for loading and merging configurations from different sources.
+When creating an instance of it, a configuration "schema" needs to be given, i.e. a structure (dictionary or dataclass) that defines what sections and parameters the configuration has and that provides default values.

 A number of "load"-methods is provided to load configurations from different sources (e.g. JSON files, YAML files, dictionaries from other sources, ...).
 When called,